radius-project/docs/docs/content/deploy-apps/delete-applications/index.md

     1. All the resources created by Radius on the Kubernetes cluster under the 'default-<appname>' namespace
     2. All the resources provisioned by Recipes

-    This will not delete the following resources from the default Radius environment

-    1. Any resources already provisioned by the user outside of Radius (e.g. manually created resources)
-    2. Any cloud/platform resources provisioned by Radius (e.g. Azure/AWS/Kubernetes resources)

 2. Delete the Cloud/Platform resources

     To avoid incurring costs, please make sure to manually delete the cloud/platform resources provisioned by Radius.